edogariu/edogariu.github.io/_projects/rect.md

 "This is a monographic course on the topic of rectifiability, a concept introduced first by Besicovitch in the particular case of 1-dimensional sets in the plane.
 After introducing the Hausdorff dimension, the Hausdorff measures, the course covers Besicovitch's theory and touches upon the famous Besicovitch 1/2 conjecture, which is almost a century old and still unsolved.
 It then defines rectifiable sets and rectifiable measures in general dimension and codimension and covers the most basic and widely used rectifiability criteria.."

 Everything we learned was very elegant and beautiful despite its technicality.
 Since the course was not meant for undergrads we moved extremely fast and so I was exposed to a lot of new concepts very quickly.
+We focused a lot on proving the Besicovitch-Mastrand-Preiss Theorem and some criteria for rectifiability and pure unrectifiability, developing analyses using rectifiable and tangent measures.

 # Reading List
 - TODO: add links to the many sources